miltiadiss/CEID-MSc-Thesis/README.md

 - Investigate supervised domain adaptation algorithms applicable to audio classification
 - Apply these techniques to respiratory sound datasets
 - Compare baseline models vs domain-adapted models across domain shifts
-- Analyze strengths, limitations, and generalization potential
+- Analyze strengths, limitations and generalization potential

 Key research questions include:

 - Which domain adaptation methods yield improved classification performance in cross-domain respiratory sound tasks?
 - How robust are the models when domain discrepancies are large?
-- What are the trade-offs (e.g., complexity, convergence) among different adaptation approaches?
+- What are the trade-offs among different adaptation approaches?

 ---